 Get your schema tags right to reap AMP benefits

-The amalgamation of video and blogging has proved to be a game changer in the content industry and it will continue to woo millions in the imminent future, too.
+The amalgamation of video and blogging has proved to be a game-changer in the content industry and it will continue to woo millions in the imminent future, too.
 So do companies need to take vlogging seriously?
-The answer is pretty clear from the statistics – businesses using videos grow 49% faster in terms of revenue than organizations without video.
+The answer is pretty clear from the statistics – businesses using videos grow 49% faster in terms of revenue than organizations without videos.

-One of the pioneers was moz.com, who started hosting Whiteboard Friday, where every Friday they started uploading vblog posts on new topics, techniques, updates and trends related to inbound marketing by Rand Fishkin (co-founder of Moz.com).
-This not only helped in building trustworthiness, but also helped Moz gain more visibility, traffic and lower the bounce rate on the website.
+One of the pioneers was moz.com, who started hosting Whiteboard Friday, where every Friday they started uploading vlog posts on new topics, techniques, updates, and trends related to inbound marketing by Rand Fishkin (co-founder of Moz.com).
+This not only helped in building trustworthiness but also helped Moz gain more visibility, traffic and lower the bounce rate on the website.